Balancing Evidentiary Value and Sample Size of Adaptive Designs with Application to Animal Experiments: The experimental unit information index for adaptive designs

-The results with the second-order approximation in Figure \ref{fig:figEUIIReinagel2} are qualitatively very similar to the first-order approximation shown in Figure \ref{fig:figEUIIReinagel}, with slightly higher values of EUII throughout.
-The underlying values of $\E(N_\bullet)$ and $\CV(N_\bullet)$ for significant and nonsignificant results are shown in Figures~\ref{fig:EN2} and~\ref{fig:CoV2} in Appendix~\ref{app:simulation}.
-It can be seen that the expected sample size is smaller for methods that allow for futility stopping, but this is not necessarily the case for the coefficient of variation.
-Without futility stopping, the coefficient of variation of significant findings can take values up to 0.5, if $n_{ \texttt{Max}}$ are large.
+The results with the second-order approximation in Figure \ref{fig:figEUIIReinagel2} are qualitatively very similar to the {exact ones} \soutr{first-order approximation} shown in Figure \ref{fig:figEUIIReinagel}. \soutr{with slightly higher values of EUII throughout.} The underlying values of $\E(N^\bullet)$ and $\CV(N^\bullet)$ for significant and nonsignificant results are shown in Figures~\ref{fig:EN2} and~\ref{fig:CoV2} in Supplement~\ref{app:simulation}.
+It can be seen that the expected sample size is smaller for methods that allow for futility stopping, but this is not always the case for the coefficient of variation.
+Without futility stopping, the coefficient of variation of significant findings can take values up to 0.5, if $n_{ \texttt{Max}}$ is large.